Laravel-Backpack/theme-tabler/readme.md

-# Theme CoreUI v4
+# Theme Tabler

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]
 [![The Whole Fruit Manifesto](https://img.shields.io/badge/writing%20standard-the%20whole%20fruit-brightgreen)](https://github.com/the-whole-fruit/manifesto)

-This package provides a Theme for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel, that uses [CoreUI v4](https://coreui.io/product/free-bootstrap-admin-template/) and implicitly Bootstrap v5.
-All esthetic customizations on top of CoreUI are done in separate CSS files, which can be easily edited if you don't like them.
+This package provides a theme for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel, that uses [Tabler](https://tabler.io/) and implicitly Bootstrap v5.
+All esthetic customizations on top of Tabler are done in separate CSS files, which can be easily edited if you don't like them.

-The file structure inside this package is the same as CoreUI v2, which is the same as Backpack v3, v4 and v5.
-If you want to upgrade to Bootstrap v5 and a modern theme, but you've heavily customized your blade files... this theme will be the easiest to upgrade to.
+The file structure inside this package has changed a bit from Backpack v3-v5.
+We've split split it into smaller, more granual views.
+So that if you need to customize something by publishing a view, your change is small.
+If you want the old file structure, you can use the CoreUI v4 or CoreUI v2 themes.

 ## Screenshots